-12.8.
+12.7.
 Process Evaluation Sub-Study

 Implementation fidelity, that is, the degree to which an intervention is delivered as intended, is crucial for accurately interpreting findings of explanatory trials, but is a particular concern for pragmatic complex intervention trials, where intervention adherence is, by design, less tightly controlled by the research team.
 Drawing on data collected during the internal pilot we will classify sites based on their intervention adherence and, using a deviant case sampling strategy, we will select the two with the highest adherence rates and the two with the lowest.
 We will employ a rapid ethnographic approach to document how the intervention works 'in the field' and better understand reasons for variance.
-We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours)shadowing of trial staff and semi-structured interviews with approximately 15-20 clinical and trial staff.
+We will use a range of methods for collecting data: intensive, multi-day observations (~200 hours) shadowing of trial staff and semi-structured interviews with approximately 15-20 clinical and trial staff.

 Ethnographic data will be captured in the form of in situ field notes and audio-recorded debrief reflections of researchers at the end of each day's observations.
-Staff interviews will be recorded and automatically transcribed using MT Teams transcription function.
-The researcher responsible for the data collection will check the accuracy of the transcripts, remove any identifying information, and subsequently import the fully anonymised transcripts into the NVivo software for coding and analysis.
+These will include no NHS staff input.
+All staff interviews will be conducted in person using an encrypted digital voice recorder.
+The audio recordings of the staff interviews, will contain identifiable data in the form of staff names, work location, position, experience (number of years) and work email address.
+Post interview, the researcher responsible for the data collection will create transcripts of the staff interviews, using the audio recordings alongside their researcher notes.
+During this process the transcripts will be pseudonymised, with any identifying information removed.
+Once the accuracy of the transcripts has been verified, the pseudonymised transcripts will be uploaded in a PDF file to the REDCAP eCRF system.
+The original source recording will be stored on the University of Edinburgh Servers for 10 years after the study has ended.
+Once the audio recording has been transferred on to the University of Edinburgh Servers, all audio recordings will be permanently deleted from the encrypted digital voice recorder.
+The validated transcripts will be entered into the NVivo software for coding and data analysis.
 Data analysis will be based on the constant comparative method and informed by 'sensitising concepts' from the literature (e.g. concepts from organisational theory and implementation science), as well as discussions within the wider trial team.
 For further detailed information on the Process Evaluation Sub-Study, please refer to Appendix H.